 But what do you do when all those little niggles that were under control, start to surface and you still have 2 long runs to do before the big day?

-Chiropractor Tom Greenway at the Waldegrave Clinic has treated many athletes having been the Lead Chiropractor for the Olympics at London 2012.
-He is also a keen runner himself.
+Whilst clinic director, chiropractor and keen runner Tom Greenway has treated many professional athletes – and was the Lead Chiropractor at London 2012.
 Here he gives a few tips:

 How to reduce running injuries and reach the finishing line